 If you have or someone you know has experienced sexual violence, you may be unsure what to call it or if what happened was illegal.
 The following legal definitions of sexual violence and other related acts may help.
 For more detailed legal information about the criminal process, civil lawsuits, immigration, safety, and options at school or work, please download Legal Information About Sexual Assault.

 Remember: These are legal definitions and are intended only as guides.
 They may not necessarily define your personal experience.
 If what happened to you or someone you care about does not appear to fit into one of these categories, it doesn’t mean you or they were not harmed.
-BARCC’s trained hotline counselors are available to answer your questions 24 hours a day, seven days a week.
+BARCC’s trained hotline counselors are available at 800-841-8371 to answer your questions 24-7.

 Stalking: Willful and malicious engagement in a pattern of conduct or series of acts over a period of time directed at a specific person that seriously alarms or annoys that person and causes them to fear for their safety or wellbeing.
 A person can stalk another by following, calling, instant messaging, writing, or emailing them.